KrumaKruma/MinimaHopping/docs/EXAMPLES/bulk.rst

 ----------------------------------

 The aim of this tutorial is to start the minima hopping algorithm with the given default settings.
-If you want to use different parameters you can find a detailed description of them :doc:`here <parameters>`.
-First all the required classes are imported:
+If you want to use different parameters you can find a detailed description of them :doc:`here <../GETTING_STARTED/parameters>` First all the required classes are imported:

 .. code-block:: python